 Journaling is a great way to keep your eyes on the prize.
 Perhaps most importantly, it offers the opportunity to praise yourself on a regular basis for the work you’re doing.
 When you’ve turned what it takes to be the human you want to be into a series of daily tasks, it can be easy to lose sight of progress you’re making.
 Use your journal to acknowledge that.
 If it feels right, go ahead and identify opportunities where you could have realistically made more out of your day — but don’t beat yourself up for not being a superhero.
 Being honest and recognizing your progress is a powerful and organic way to boost your self-awareness and your self-esteem.

 Finally, remember that this journey is ongoing.
 It never truly ends.
 If how you spend today determines your tomorrow, then tomorrow determines who you’ll be the following day — and that person might experience real personal growth and change, often in profound and dramatic ways.

 That’s terrific, and it only reinforces the ideas in this article.
 So don’t avoid or lose sight of your own evolution.
 The point of analyzing your role models, setting goals and developing an action plan isn’t to fight your way to completion.
 There’s no “end game” in your personal development.
 The idea that you grow up to a point and then stop is a myth.
 What we’re talking about here is an open-loop, always-evolving journey toward becoming a happy, healthy, effective person.

 So that’s the final piece of this puzzle.
-In order to experience real personal growth and change, and to become the man you want to be, embrace the fact that you will always be in the process of becoming that man.
+In order to experience real personal growth and change, and to become the human you want to be, embrace the fact that you will always be in the process of becoming that person.
 It’s up to you to join that journey and stick with it.
 It begins by recognizing that you can grow into the person you want to be.
 And it continues by always reflecting on who that person is.